-- b) a person so deprived of his Fellowship may within two calendar months appeal to the Visitor and the Visitor or a deputy appointed by him shall have power to confirm, vary or reverse the decision of the Governing Body. - 3.
+- a person so deprived of his-their Fellowship may within two calendar months appeal to the Visitor and the Visitor or a deputy appointed by him-them shall have power to confirm, vary or reverse the decision of the Governing Body. - 3.
 Any Fellow charged under this Statute shall take no part in discussion or voting by the Governing Body on the enquiry into such charges or on the Special Resolution arising therefrom. - 4.
-The President shall have power at his discretion to suspend a College Officer from the performance of his duties until the next ensuing meeting of the Governing Body and the Governing Body shall have power to renew such suspension until such time as they shall have decided in accordance with the provisions hereinafter contained whether or not to remove the said Officer from his Office.
-If after due enquiry the Governing Body are satisfied that the said College Officer has failed to perform the duties of his Office satisfactorily they shall have power by Special Resolution to remove him from his Office provided that: - a) before the Governing Body reach any decision in the matter they shall inform him of the complaint made against him and shall give him an opportunity to be heard by the Governing Body, to call witnesses and to cross-examine witnesses called against him and shall allow him to be accompanied by a Fellow of the College or by a qualified solicitor or barrister of his choice who may advise him and speak on his behalf; and - b) a person so removed from office may within two calendar months appeal to the Visitor and the Visitor or a deputy appointed by him shall have the power to confirm, vary or reverse the decision of the Governing body. - 5.
+The President shall have power at his-their discretion to suspend a College Officer from the performance of his-their duties until the next ensuing meeting of the Governing Body and the Governing Body shall have power to renew such suspension until such time as they shall have decided in accordance with the provisions hereinafter contained whether or not to remove the said Officer from his-their Office.
+If after due enquiry the Governing Body are satisfied that the said College Officer has failed to perform the duties of his-their Office satisfactorily they shall have power by Special Resolution to remove him-them from his-their Office provided that: - a) before the Governing Body reach any decision in the matter they shall inform him them of the complaint made against him them and shall give him them an opportunity to be heard by the Governing Body, to call witnesses and to cross-examine witnesses called against him them and shall allow him them to be accompanied by a Fellow of the College or by a qualified solicitor or barrister of his their choice who may advise him them and speak on his their behalf; and - a person so removed from office may within two calendar months appeal to the Visitor and the Visitor or a deputy appointed by him-them shall have the power to confirm, vary or reverse the decision of the Governing body. - 5.
 If any Graduate Student shall in the opinion of the President and the Senior Tutor be guilty of grave misconduct or serious violation of the Statutes of the College the matter shall be referred to a meeting of the Council, notice of the case having been duly given to each member of the Council not less than fourteen days previously.
 If the said Student shall after due inquiry be found guilty by the Council, the Council shall have the power to take such action or impose such penalty including the expulsion from the College as they may consider appropriate.
-If the said Student is one of the Student Representatives on the Council, he shall take not part in discussion or voting the Council meeting which discusses the case, and his place on the Council at that meeting shall be taken by another student who shall be appointed by the Graduate Student Body in a manner prescribed by Ordinance.
-If the said Student shall consider himself aggrieved by the decision made by the Council he may within two calendar months appeal to the Governing Body whose decision shall be final.
-Before taking any decision the Council or the Governing Body as the case may be shall afford the said Student opportunity to appear in person to call witnesses and to cross examine witnesses called against him and shall allow him to be accompanied by one person who may advise him and speak on his behalf.
+If the said Student is one of the Student Representatives on the Council, he they shall take not part in discussion or voting the Council meeting which discusses the case, and his their place on the Council at that meeting shall be taken by another student who shall be appointed by the Graduate Student Body in a manner prescribed by Ordinance.
+If the said Student shall consider himself themself aggrieved by the decision made by the Council he-they may within two calendar months appeal to the Governing Body whose decision shall be final.
+Before taking any decision the Council or the Governing Body as the case may be shall afford the said Student opportunity to appear in person to call witnesses and to cross examine witnesses called against him them and shall allow him them to be accompanied by one person who may advise him-them and speak on his-their behalf.